Miguel Ángel Hoyo

 Miguel Ángel Hoyo Ramos (born 11 October 1973) is a Spanish basketball head coach for CSU Sibiu of the Liga Națională.

 Professional career

 In 2013, Hoyo was offered a coaching offer by the club director of the Malabo Kings of the Equatorian Basketball League.
 He gladly accepted their offer and described his coaching philosophy as local-centric as much as possible with principles from the European style of basketball.
 He then guided the team to a league title and league cup within that season.

 In December 2021, he accepted a coaching offer at Romania wherein he would be the head coach for the CSU Sibiu of the Liga Națională.

+Ivory Coast national team

+He has been head coach for Ivory Coast's national team for the 2025 FIBA AfroBasket.